 The dreaded foot callus.
 Why is it there?
 Where did it come from?
 And most importantly, how do you get rid of it?

 For some, removing foot calluses can be as tough as the calluses themselves.
 Taking on these formidable foes is one of humankind’s longest-running grudge matches, but it’s one you can win.
-There are plenty of removal techniques out there, but finding the most effective one may require some trial and error.
+There are plenty of ways to remove calluses out there, but finding the most effective one may require some trial and error.

 Old-fashioned elbow grease is the most labor-intensive method—just grab a handheld file or pumice stone and start grinding away.
-If you’re looking for a less strenuous approach, though, there are a number of retail and home remedies that can safely break down the coarse skin with mild chemicals.
+If you’re looking for a less strenuous approach, though, there are a number of retail and home callus removers that can safely break down the coarse skin with mild chemicals.

-Below are four different strategies for removing foot calluses, but first, here’s the 411 on these stubborn sole crushers.
+Below are four of the best ways to safely remove foot calluses, but first, here’s the 411 on these stubborn sole crushers.

 Much in the way that your internal immune system leaps into action to fight infection, your feet have their own defense mechanism—calluses.